 Currently, businesses are forced to be more innovative than ever before.
-Organizations must be sensitive to global trends such as digitization, globalization, and automation and at the same time, build resilience and flexibility to combat unexpected changes in customer demand.
-The recent coronavirus pandemic is just the most recent and pronounced example of this new normal business necessity.
-Amidst all of this disruption, many businesses are caught not knowing how to proceed.
+Organizations must be sensitive to global trends -- such as digitization, globalization, and automation -- and at the same time build resilience and flexibility to combat unexpected changes in customer demand.
+The coronavirus pandemic is just the most recent and pronounced example of this new-normal business necessity.
+Amidst the disruption, many businesses are caught not knowing how to proceed.
 How ought one pursue or achieve innovation for the company?
 Are there different innovation strategies?
 Why might a business leader choose one over the other?

-After the introduction of the framework, the text turns to understanding the differences, advantages, and tradeoffs in pursuing Lean Innovation in lieu of traditional, technologically driven innovation approaches.
-To this end, the author considers issues of sustainability, organizational strategy, and competitive advantage.
-The result is a thought-provoking dialogue that informs the reader about the key considerations of how best to pursue innovation within their business and the business environment, as well as the circumstances that might make one innovation strategy more congruent to an organization’s culture, goals and objectives than the other.
+After the introduction of the framework, the book turns to understanding the differences, advantages, and tradeoffs in pursuing Lean Innovation in lieu of traditional, technologically driven innovation approaches.
+To this end, the book considers issues of sustainability, organizational strategy, and competitive advantage.
+The result is a thought-provoking dialogue that informs the reader about the key considerations of how best to pursue innovation within their business and the business environment, as well as the circumstances that might make one innovation strategy more congruent to an organization’s culture, goals, and objectives than the other.

 Chapter 1: Lean Innovation and the Lean Innovation Cycle

 Chapter 8: Sustainable Innovation

 Chapter 10: Innovation and Competitive Advantage

 Michael Parent has taken a the general logos associated with Lean and Six Sigma and transformed it into a narrative fit for the individual, with robust examples, essential take-aways, and -- above all -- sensible connections that make a disparate canon more portable, referenceable, and actionable.